Then... and Now

 Named Suffolk County High School Principal of the Year, 1990-91

 Travel Highlights: Who doesn't like to travel?
-We are fortunate to have experienced our "dream trip" with three weeks in Australia and New Zealand.
-As much as we enjoyed the former, we fell in love with the latter.
+We are fortunate to have experienced two "dream trips:" the first was three weeks in Australia and New Zealand, and the second was also three weeks, this time in Denmark, Sweden, Finland, and Norway.
 Trips to the British Isles were almost as wonderful.
 In addition we have been to Portugal and Spain, the Caribbean, and Bermuda.
 Travel within the US has traced much of the perimeter of the country, still leaving us portions of the middle to explore.

 Hobbies: Crossword puzzles...both solving them and creating them.

 Hockey.
-The year we moved to California, the Mighty Ducks of Anaheim were born, and we have shared season tickets ever since, still waiting for them to become "Mighty."
+The year we moved to California, the Anaheim Ducks were born, and we have shared season tickets ever since.

 The Pacific.
 When you live one mile from the ocean and are on the beach every day, it's really more than a hobby...it's a lifestyle.

 Christmas villages.
 Where do you cross the line between a hobby and an obsession?
-We have been collecting miniature Christmas villages for over a decade and annually display over 100 lit buildings in a winter scene that takes several weeks to create.
+We have been collecting miniature Christmas villages for over 20 years and annually display over 200 lit buildings in a winter scene that takes several weeks to create.
 That's bad enough, but it has extended to a second "career" in the collectible field with nearly 200 articles and puzzles printed, speaking engagements, and active participation in a village collectors' club.

 Bob Dallow Article